spiral/docs/views/configuration.md

 ]
 ```

-The component is able to work with multiple rendering engines (Twig, Stempler or native PHP templates) and
+The component can work with multiple rendering engines (Twig, Stempler or native PHP templates) and
 store view files in multiple namespaces.

 ## Configuration